9 Best Things to do in Kraków, Poland.

 A visit to Oskar Schindler’s Enamel Factory is a powerful and thought-provoking experience.
 While it tells the story of Schindler and his efforts to save Jewish workers, the museum goes much further, vividly portraying Kraków under Nazi occupation.

 The exhibits immerse you in the daily realities of life in the ghetto, from the cramped, overcrowded living conditions to the brutality of the round-ups.
-Some details stay with you—things you might never have considered before, like how many people were forced to share a single room.
+Certain details will stay with you— such as how many people were forced to share a single room or the story of the extraordinary bravery of a young girl who saved her Jewish friend from the ghetto.

 One thing I’d do differently?
 Join a guided tour.
 The museum doesn’t offer an audio guide, which means a lot of reading—challenging when navigating narrow corridors packed with tour groups.